 Credited with saving the lives of more than 460 passengers on an extensively-damaged aircraft earned the Qantas A380 captain worldwide commendation and an avenue to the global corporate speaking circuit.
-Best selling author of QF32 and soon to be released book via Penguin Radom House.
+Best selling author of two books, QF32 and most recently, Fly!.

 Melbourne born and educated Richard de Crespigny got his first taste of a future flying career as a 14-year-old when his father organised a tour of the RAAF Academy at Point Cook in Victoria.
 He had never seen such extraordinary facilities before.
 He knew, then, that he needed to get a university degree and become an RAAF Officer and Pilot.
 The rest is history.
 In 1975, aged 17, he joined the RAAF.
 One year later, he started flying.
 During his 11 years with the RAAF, he was seconded as Aide-de-Camp to two Australian Governors General – Sir Zelman Cowan and Sir Ninian Stephen.
 Richard remained with the RAAF until 1986 when he joined Qantas, converting to Boeing 747s.
 He converted to A380 command in 2008 as one of Qantas’ most senior captains.